-We all like saving money on our monthly utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.
+We all like saving money on our monthly utility bills, but it just so happens there’s a way to lower energy use, even when you’re not even home.

-The key is your thermostat.
+The secret is your thermostat.
 By using automatic schedules, you can help the thermostat plan for your preferred temperatures.
-You can create a number of automated temperature settings for when you’re at home, away or even when you’re asleep.
+This means establishing various temperature settings for when you’re at home, away or even when you’re asleep.

-If you're willing to make these adjustments, you can enjoy comfy temperatures while keeping more money in your pocket.
-Here are some ways your thermostat doesn't have to use up all your summer spending money:
+If you’re willing to make these adjustments, you can enjoy comfy temperatures while cutting down your energy bills.
+Check out our guide on how your thermostat doesn’t have to use up all your summer spending money:

 While at Home

-But in terms of energy efficiency, the best range for the summer is usually between 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you can stay cool while keeping your energy bill more manageable.
+But in terms of energy efficiency, the best range for the summer is actually around 78 and 80 degrees Fahrenheit.
+With this adjustment, you can stay cool while keeping your energy bill more manageable.

 While Gone

-When it comes to setting the temperature for whenever you're gone, it’s advantageous to set the thermostat higher for while they're gone.
+If you’re setting the temperature for whenever you’re gone, it’s advantageous to set the thermostat higher than you would if you were in the house.

-Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning won't have to work constantly to cool an empty house.
+If your home is in a shady spot in a cooler climate, you can set the thermostat to higher temperatures like 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning won’t have to work constantly to provide cooling for a bunch of empty rooms.

 While Sleeping

-For a full night's rest during summer weather, you want your thermostat set at a comfortable temperature.
-A great place to start is between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold while you're trying to sleep.
+When it comes to sleeping in the summer, you want your thermostat set at a comfortable temperature.
+You should try and keep things between 68-72 degrees Fahrenheit.
+You won’t have to worry about getting too hot or too cold while you’re trying to sleep.

 Other Strategies for Lowering Energy Use:

-- Put in a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and idea of what comfortable is.
-They can lower the temperature while you are home or sleeping, before allowing it to get a little warmer when the house is empty.
-With models like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Scheduling smart thermostat installation in your Crown Point home is an effortless way to set the correct temperature whether you're at home or across the country.
+• Put in a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+It’ll take care of making changes while you are home or sleeping, before allowing it to warm up when no one is home.
+With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Crown Point home is an effortless way to set the correct temperature no matter where you are.

-- Upgrade your HVAC system: Upgrading your HVAC system saves money right from the start.
-If a system boasts high energy efficiency, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
-Air conditioning installation in Crown Point is a great way to beat the heat in the summer.
+• Update your existing HVAC system: A new HVAC system saves money right from the start.
+With greater energy efficiency, your utility bills will be lower because it requires less energy to reach your preferred temperatures.
+Air conditioning installation in Crown Point is a breeze for experienced professionals like Struven Heating & Cooling.

-- Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Crown Point can have a big impact on your monthly energy use.
-With regular cleaning of the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on important or delicate components and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+• Stay on top of routine AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Crown Point can have a big impact on your monthly energy use.
+If you stay on top of cleaning key components like the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system run more efficiently.
+Higher energy efficiency will also reduce strain on the unit and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-- Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
-When filters are clogged with dirt and debris, air conditioners have to work harder, and the added strain may impact the system’s life span and cause breakdowns.
+• Clean or replace the air filter on a regular basis: A regular schedule for cleaning or replacing the HVAC system’s air filter saves money by keeping airflow as smooth and consistent as possible.
+When filters are old and less effective, air conditioners have to work harder, and the added strain may impact the system’s life span and cause breakdowns.

-- Confirm your attic is sufficiently insulated: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside through summer.
+• Verify your attic has enough insulation: Insulation is a crucial component for any energy-efficient home, keeping the hot air outside and the cool air inside over the summer.
 The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Check your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can address both concerns.
+• Check your ventilation: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can fix both of those problems.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot in the long run.
+• Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Devoting time and effort to sealing leaks now can help you save a lot over time.